rod-dot-codes/spacex-demo/README.md

 you scroll.
 Can you preload hints or img tags with a lower priority.~ = *DONE!*
 - Create a continously deploying Github Action that caches the GraphQL pre-built and pre-rendered into the page to speed up the demo.
+- Create a user controller that allows you to play at a adjustable speed, also add and remove edges for particular things - and turn on user definable scrolling and editable nodes and edges.

 ## Deployment